antonfisher/antonfisher.github.io/_posts/2017-01-16-23-00-00-run-jenkins-in-docker-container-with-persistent-configuration.md

 ### First task

-And let's create first task to check synchronization and how it works after _Jenkins_ restart.
+Let's create the first task to check synchronization and if it works after _Jenkins_ restart.
 <center>
 ![Jenkins create new task](/images/posts/8-run-jenkins-in-docker-container-with-persistent-configuration/jenkins-create-new-task.png)
 </center>